How To Book LENNY KRAVITZ For Your Event!

 James Brown, the Jackson 5, and

-Duke Ellington.
-And that same year, the Kravitz's relocated to Los Angeles because of Lenny's mom's role on The Jeffersons.
+In 1974, the Kravitz family relocated to Los Angeles because of Lenny's mom's role on The Jeffersons.

 Determined to make it as a musician, Lenny Kravitz began acquainting himself with different musical instruments.
 He taught himself bass, piano, guitar, and drums at an early age and developed his singing voice in the California Boys Choir and the Metropolitan Opera.
 By 1978, Lenny was playing so well that he was accepted into the music program at Beverly Hills High School.